Frost-Wing/osdev/CONTRIBUTING.md

 If you witness or experience any behavior that violates these guidelines, please report it to the project maintainers at [pradoshgame@gmail.com].

-Let's work together to create a positive and inclusive community for AwesomeOS.
+Let's work together to create a positive and inclusive community for FrostWing.

 Thank you for your cooperation.